imcharliesparks/GoodGame.GG/README.md

 - [ ] Refactor lists so that they support platform and digital/physical
 - [ ] look into APICalypse for your API caching Handling Lists
 - [ ] Convert your after auth call to just a req that fires to an endpoint instead of doing user lookup logic
+- [ ] Rewrite nav header to not use daisy
+- [ ] - Fix bug where currently selectd game is undefined
 - [ ] When a user gets added, we need to create two lists for them: Collection and Backlog